S3nS3IW00/JCommands/README.md

 - [Javacord](https://github.com/Javacord/Javacord)

 ## Usage
-Replace {VERSION} with the one of the released versions (the latest recommended)
+Replace {VERSION} with one of the released versions from 6.0.0 (the latest recommended)

 ### Maven
 ```xml